lunoxdev/OSCP-Preparation-Guide/Immunity Debugger | Mona.rst

 Mona Setup
 ==========

 Mona is a powerful plugin for Immunity Debugger that makes exploiting buffer overflows much easier.
-Download: :download:`mona.py <../_static/files/mona.py>`

 | The latest version can be downloaded here: https://github.com/corelan/mona
 | The manual can be found here: https://www.corelan.be/index.php/2011/07/14/mona-py-the-manual/